CharaD7/SiteRecorder/README.md

 ### Core Functionality
 - 🌐 **Automated Site Traversal**: Intelligently crawls and visits all internal pages of a website
+- 🎥 **Dual Recording Mode**: Records both the actual screen (like OBS/Kazam) AND browser screenshots simultaneously
+- 📹 **Real Screen Recording**: Uses FFmpeg for professional screen capture with audio support
-- 🎥 **Screen Recording**: Records browser activity during the entire crawling session
+- 📸 **Browser Screenshots**: Captures high-quality screenshots from the browser during crawling
 - 🔐 **Session Management**: Handles login flows and stores session cookies securely
 - 📊 **Data Export**: Exports crawl data in JSON, CSV, and HTML formats
 - 🔔 **Desktop Notifications**: Alerts you when crawling completes or errors occur